OriPekelman/prestashop-module/README.md

 This project builds a Prestashop module which automatically integrates Jirafe analytics into the Prestashop ecommerce platform.

-Note that this project uses the Jirafe PHP Client as a submodule, so you cannot just download it.
-Please follow the installation instructions below.
+Follow the installation instructions below.

+## Install

-## Installation
+### Git Installation

-First of all, clone project:
+Clone git project into your shop module directory:

-    git clone git://github.com/jirafe/prestashop-module.git
+    git clone git://github.com/jirafe/prestashop-module.git my_shop/modules/jirafe

-Then, init/update project submodule:

-    cd (path_to_jirafe_module)
-    git submodule update --init

-Link this directory to your prestashop ecommerce platform root directory

-    cd (path_to_prestashop_platform)/modules
-    ln -s (path_to_jirafe_module) jirafe

-To enable the Jirafe module for Prestashop, log into prestashop, click on the 'Modules' tab, and open the 'Stats and Analytics' item.
-Click 'Install' next to the Jirafe Analytics module.
+To enable the Jirafe module for Prestashop, log into prestashop, click on **Modules** tab, and open **Stats and Analytics** item.

-## For developers only
+Follow **Install** next to Jirafe Analytics module.

-### Deployment
+### Basic Installation

+You can find most recent version in [github tag section](https://github.com/jirafe/prestashop-module/tags) follow the download link which you prefer packaged as **tar.gz** or **zip**.

+Extract the contents in your **(path-to-shop)/modules** directory, be sure to rename it into **jirafe**.
+The resulted directory structure of your shop shoul look like:

+    MyPrestaShop
+        classes
+        modules
+            jirafe
+                jirafe_base.php
+                jirafe.php
+                logo.png
+                ...
+            autoupgrade
+            bankwire
+            ...
+    ...

-To create a clean zip file of the Jirafe module for Prestashop:
+To enable the Jirafe module for Prestashop, log into prestashop, click on **Modules** tab, and open **Stats and Analytics** item.

-    cd (path_to_jirafe_module)
-    zip -r ../jirafe.zip . -x *.git*
+Follow **Install** next to Jirafe Analytics module.

+## Uninstall Jirafe Module

+### Standard

+To remove Jirafe module for Prestashop, log into prestashop, click on **Modules** tab, and open **Stats and Analytics** item.
+Follow **uninstall** next to Jirafe Analytics module.

-### Uninstallation
+### Manual

 To manually remove the plugin data from the prestashop database: